ArtooTrills/Bounty-Keyring/README.md

 How would you go about writing scripts (Python, Ruby, Perl, Bash, Zsh, etc..) to setup these environments.

-(NOTE: In case scripts are unworkable consider using the simplest Configuration Management tools around that you know)

 Some sample use cases are,
 1. Kaushik is the engineering manager he needs access to Dev, QA, UAT.
 But not the later ones.
 2. Geloth is a Production support engineer and he only needs access to Production.